Asphalt Paving 101: Everything You Need to Know

 How should I care for my asphalt pavement?

-There are a few simple steps you can take to prolong the life of your asphalt pavement.
+You can take a few simple steps to prolong the life of your asphalt pavement.

 Clean your asphalt pavement regularly